Proposition / Show

 To approach the text of the Kâmasûtra on stage is to attempt to give song to an epic of desire.

-How does this “little book” overflowing with suspense, humor, poetry, and irony, which undertakes to teach through language a knowledge of pleasure and thereby seeks to channel the devouring fire (Agni) of passion (Râga), questions today our relationship to eroticism, sexuality and love?
+I wanted this project to be like setting out on a journey, one that would patiently shake our opinions and convictions.
+How does this “little book”, brimming with suspense, humor, poetry and irony, which sets out to teach a knowledge of pleasure through language, and in so doing seeks to channel the all-consuming fire (Agni) of passion (Râga), question our relationship with eroticism, sexuality and love today?

-Kâma, god of love took care, armed with his five arrows of flowers, to excite our desire for love.
+Kâma, god of love, armed with his five flower arrows, was careful to arouse our desire for love…

 “… The Kâmasûtra being a text of the antiquity of India (…) to read it, let’s not have our eyes too blurred with sorrow nor too worn out with disillusionment.
 It is perhaps the last appointment with a grammar of the desire, combined with the practical idea of a sensual existence, theatricalized, lived with formulas, ruses, syllogisms, recipes or various techniques, and poems… the greatness of this ancient text is not so much, as one believed, in its audacity as in the way it composes with our weaknesses, our wanderings, our cruelty, our impulses… “.